sebastian-mora/ruse_website/blogs/hacking-the-software-engineering-club/index.md

 ## Enumeration

-This was not a complete "Black-box" test as the source code is available on Github.
+This was not a complete "Black-box" test as the source code is available on GitHub.
 I was able to view all the API features of the app before creating an account.
 From this, I discovered several unauthenticated endpoints that could be used maliciously.
 I will cover these later.
 Burpsuite was used as an HTTP proxy to help explore and exploit available endpoints.
-Overall, the site had alot of cool features but, lack of standardized auth middleware that left routes unprotected.
+Overall, the site had a lot of cool features but, a lack of standardized auth middleware that left routes unprotected.

 ### Core Issues
   - No access control on API routes